Battle of Grauholz: Military Operations

 The Bernese army of about 6,400 men first met a French army of about 18,000 men at the Battle of Fraubrunnen but were driven back to Grauholz, a wooded hill near Bern.
-By this time General Erlach only had about two battalions of soldiers.
-Many women, old men, and sometimes even children of the rural population joined the fighting Bernese troops and tried to protect their city from the French invasion.
+By this time, General Erlach only had about two battalions of soldiers.
+Many women, older men, and sometimes even children of the rural population joined the fighting Bernese troops and tried to protect their city from the French invasion.
 An eyewitness describes many residents of the nearby village of Bolligen joining the Bernese army.

 The Bernese army held out for about two and a half hours against the larger French army before it finally broke.
 Most of the Bernese army left the woods in small groups or individually.
-Of the farmers from Bollingen village, a total of 27 men died in the battle.
+Of the farmers from Bollingen village, 27 men died in the battle.
 One report from 1804 stated that the Swiss had 2,000 casualties while the French suffered about 1,600 killed and more wounded.
-A later estimate was that Bern lost a total of about 700 men in the battles between 2–5 March 1798 but French losses in the campaign are unknown.
+A later estimate was that Bern lost a total of about 700 men in the battles between 2–5 March 1798, but French losses in the campaign are unknown.

 Aftermath

-While General Johann Rudolf von Graffenried had won a victory against the French southern wing at Neuenegg on the same day, the surrender of the government and the defeat at Grauholz ended Bernese resistance.
+While General Johann Rudolf von Graffenried had won a victory against the French southern wing at Neuenegg on the same day, the government's surrender and the defeat at Grauholz ended Bernese resistance.

 General Karl Ludwig von Erlach retreated with a portion of his army.
 He attempted to hold the Schosshalde and Felsenburg, the entrance to the Untertorbrücke and the city of Bern, but was unsuccessful.
-He then traveled south, preparing to move into the Bernese Oberland and organize a resistance.
-However, at Wichtrach he was attacked by either Bernese soldiers or farmers, who believed him to be a traitor, and murdered.
+He then travelled south, preparing to move into the Bernese Oberland and organise a resistance.
+However, at Wichtrach, he was attacked by either Bernese soldiers or farmers, who believed him to be a traitor and murdered him.

+In popular culture

+In Season 13 Episode 4 of Archer (2009 TV series), the protagonist Sterling Archer uses the Battle of Grauholz as an obscure reference to highlight the failure of a stronger Swiss force to take down his outmatched team.